wiscswider/wiscswider.github.io/README.md

 ## About Me

 _I have an extensive background using advanced fluorescence imaging approaches to uncover some of the many mysteries in cell biology.
-Over time I have become a hybrid software developer / microscopist, where I use my background in the wet lab and behind the microscope to inform appropriate processing and analytical decisions.
+Over time I have transitioned to becoming primarily a software developer, where I use my background in the wet lab and behind the microscope to inform appropriate processing and analytical decisions.
 I completed my Ph.D. in Bill Bement's lab at UW-Madison where I optimized high-speed imaging approaches to study a fascinating dance between the Rho GTPases and their effectors.
 I also established simple and extremely effective computational approaches to quantify otherwise overwhelmingly complex time-lapse datasets.
 I currently work at Elephas Biosciences where my team and I are developing advanced 3D imaging and analysis approaches for live human tumor fragments._

 ## Education and Technical Training
 2022 | Ph.D. | [University of Wisconsin, Madison](https://cmb.wisc.edu/)